osg-htc/docs/docs/other/configuration-with-osg-configure.md

 RSV
 ---

-This section handles the configuration and setup of the RSV services This section is contained in `/etc/osg/config.d/30-rsv.ini` which is provided by the `osg-configure-rsv` RPM.
+This section handles the configuration and setup of the RSV services.

+This section is contained in `/etc/osg/config.d/30-rsv.ini` which is provided by the `osg-configure-rsv` RPM.

 | Option               | Values Accepted           | Explanation                                                                                                                                                                                                                                                            |
 |----------------------|---------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|